flopezlasanta/akka-services/README.md

 // initializes the actors system trait Services extends Config with Routes

-// loads configuration parameters (e.g. HTTP interface and port, eventually database connection settings...) trait Config
+// loads configuration parameters (e.g. HTTP interface and port, eventually DB connection settings...) trait Config

-// provides the routes directives (very similar to the ones from [Spray](http://spray.io/)) trait Routes extends ErrorHandler with SysRoute with UserRoute with UrlRoute
+// provides the routes directives (very similar to the ones from Spray) trait Routes extends ErrorHandler with SysRoute with UserRoute with UrlRoute

 trait ErrorHandler